 - 1. Purpose.
-This policy establishes uniform standards for pre-employment and employment drug and alcohol testing for non-U.S. Department of Transportation ("DOT") regulated employees to ensure confidentiality, reliability, and fairness in drug and alcohol testing.
+This policy establishes uniform standards for pre-employment and employment drug and alcohol testing for U.S. Department of Transportation ("DOT") regulated employees to ensure confidentiality, reliability, and fairness in drug and alcohol testing.
 The City of Owensboro (or "City") recognizes that there are serious adverse effects caused by the abuse and misuse of drugs and alcohol in the workplace.
-As an employer, the City is committed to maintaining a drug and alcohol-free work environment, providing the safe, efficient, and professional delivery of services to the community, and ensuring respect for its employees' rights.
+As an employer, the City of Owensboro is committed to maintaining a drug and alcohol-free work environment, providing the safe, efficient, and professional delivery of services to the community, and ensuring respect for its employees' rights.
 All notices and policies on this subject in effect prior to the adoption of this policy are hereby rescinded.
 The City reserves the right to modify or amend this policy as necessary, with or without notice. - 2.
 Coverage.
-This policy applies to all employees, applicants, and volunteers or other persons working on behalf of the City, as warranted and permitted by applicable laws, agreement, or contract, in non-DOT regulated positions.
-Where the term "employee" appears herein, such shall also apply to volunteers and other persons working on behalf of the City, as warranted and permitted by applicable laws, agreement, or contract, and in no way shall such affect that person's status.
-All employees and applicants shall comply with this policy and all applicable laws, including the Drug-Free Workplace Act.
-Employees or applicants that perform DOT regulated positions, including safety-sensitive positions as defined by the Federal Transit Administration ("FTA") and/or the Federal Motor Carrier Safety Administration ("FMCSA"), shall refer to and comply with Policy 319.
-Employees and prospective employees of the City whose training is coordinated with the Department of Criminal Justice Training ("DOCJT") shall comply with any additional rules and regulations as required by the DOCJT. - 3.
-Safety-Sensitive Defined.
-Safety-sensitive is defined as any potentially dangerous function, where the discharge of duties is fraught with risks of injury to others under such circumstances that even a momentary lapse of attention can have disastrous consequences, including but not limited to, working with equipment that could cause significant injury to others and public safety positions.
-Please refer to 318.9 for a list of positions that perform non-DOT regulated safety-sensitive functions. - 4.
-Participation Required.
-This policy shall be made available to employees via computer and/or hardcopy form.
-Prospective employees shall also be provided with a copy of this policy.
-Compliance with this policy is required for all employees and prospective employees and is a condition of employment and/or continued service.
-The City may require that employees and prospective employees provide written acknowledgement of receipt and understanding of this policy.
+This policy applies to all employees, applicants, and volunteers or other persons working on behalf of the City, as warranted and permitted by applicable laws, agreement, or contract, that perform a DOT regulated and/or safety-sensitive function.
+Where the term "employee" appears herein, such shall also apply to volunteers and other persons working on behalf of the City, that perform a DOT regulated and/or safety-sensitive function, as warranted and permitted by applicable laws, agreement, or contract, and in no way shall such affect that person's status.
+All employees and applicants shall comply with this policy, the Drug-Free Workplace Act, and all requirements of the Federal Transit Administration ("FTA"), the Federal Motor Carrier Safety Administration ("FMCSA"), and the Procedures for Transportation Workplace Drug and Alcohol Testing Programs.
+Employees and prospective employees of the City whose training is coordinated with the Department of Criminal Justice Training ("DOCJT") shall comply with any additional rules and regulations as required by the DOCJT. - Safety-Sensitive Defined.
+Under the FTA, an employee is performing a safety-sensitive function if they perform the following: (A) Operating a revenue service vehicle, in or out of revenue service; (B) Operating a non-revenue vehicle requiring a Commercial Driver's License ("CDL"); (C) Controlling movement or dispatch of a revenue service vehicle; (D) Security personnel who carry firearms; (E) Maintenance, including repairs, overhaul and rebuilding of a revenue service vehicle; or (F) Contract employees that perform services on behalf of or in place of safety-sensitive employees.